For all details on assessment at DGSB, please click on each of the headings below.

 In Year 11 and 13 CURRENT GRADES are awarded – these assess the grade the student would most likely earn if they were to take the final examinations now.

 Interim assessments are undertaken 3 times a year for all year groups:

 - Term 4: Years 9/7/12

 - Term 6: Years 9/10/7/8/12

 How are Interim Assessments graded?

-- Progress – average sub-points/grades to benchmark targets
+- Progress – progress toward benchmark targets

 - Learning Scores – quality of approach to behaviour and/or independent learning

 This provides an accurate context for assessing how well students are doing given their prior level of attainment and within their year group.
 This data is used to celebrate achievement of different kinds and actively support better academic progress through the Directors of Key Stages, Subject Leaders, and where appropriate, colleagues responsible for PP, SEND, EAL and Young Carers.